-Stated-preference studies that address risks to children suggest that reducing these risks may be valued more highly than reductions for adults (e.g., Hammitt and Haninger 2010).
-However, Blomquist et al. (2011), in a stated-preference study that considers drugs which control asthma symptoms but also increase fatality risks, find that the relationship of VSL to age is complex, declining from age 4 to 30, increasing from 30 to 66, and declining for older ages.
+Stated-preference studies that address risks to children suggest that reductions in these risks may be valued more highly than reductions for adults (e.g., Hammitt & Haninger 2010).
+However, Blomquist et al. (2011), in a stated-preference study that considers drugs that control asthma symptoms but also increase fatality risks, find that the relationship of VSL to age is complex, declining from ages 4 to 30, increasing from ages 30 to 66, and declining for older ages.

+4.3.2.2.
 Cause of death.
 An important issue in valuing environmental risks is whether a different VSL should be used when valuing risk of death from different causes (e.g., different diseases).
-European Union and United Kingdom guidance for impact assessment prescribe using a larger VSL for cancer because of the dreaded nature of the disease (European Commission 2000; H.M.
+In the European Union and the United Kingdom, impact assessments may use a larger VSL for cancer because of the dreaded nature of the disease (European Commission 2000, H.M.
 Treasury 2003).
 In stated-preference studies, the effect of cancer is studied by varying the cause of death across valuation questions, holding other aspects of the risk constant.
-Risk-risk trade-off studies, in which the respondent chooses between options offering different changes in risk of death from various causes, also provide relevant information.
-A salient issue in valuing the effect of cancer is the timing of the risk.
+Risk-risk trade-off studies, in which the respondent chooses between options offering different changes in risk of death from various causes, also provide relevant information.30 A salient issue in valuing the effect of cancer is the timing of the risk.
 If a latency period precedes the development of cancer, then any discounting may be confounded with the cause of death.
 The survey must also make clear whether the respondent should consider the morbidity that precedes death.

 The empirical evidence on the effect of cancer on VSL is mixed.
-In a telephone survey in Taiwan, Hammitt and Liu (2004) elicited WTP to reduce risk of a fatal cancer or noncancer disease presenting the same symptoms and prognosis.
-The authors found that respondents were willing to pay 30 percent more, on average, to reduce the risk of cancer than of the noncancer disease.
+In a telephone survey in Taiwan, Hammitt & Liu (2004) elicited WTP to reduce risk of a fatal cancer or a noncancerous disease presenting the same symptoms and prognosis.
+The authors found that respondents were willing to pay 30% more, on average, to reduce the risk of cancer than to reduce the risk of the noncancerous disease.
 Van Houtven et al. (2008) conducted a risk trade-off study in which respondents were asked to choose among residential locations presenting different risks of several types of latent cancer and motor vehicle fatality.
-They found that respondents valued the cancer risks more than the motor vehicle risk with a differential that decreased
+They found that respondents valued the cancer risks more than the motor vehicle risk with a differential that decreased with latency of the cancer from a factor of 3 for a 5-year latency to a factor of 1.5 for a 25-year latency.